What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • heal wounds

-You can take it both separately and with other drinks (tea, cocoa, coffee, compote, milk) - this will help normalize the functioning of the liver and kidneys, as well as improve digestion.
+You can take it either alone or with other drinks (tea, cocoa, coffee, compote, milk) - this will help normalize the functioning of the liver and kidneys, as well as improve digestion.

-In cooking, the leaves are used to give dishes original flavors.
+In cooking, the leaves are used to add original flavors to dishes.
 It is ideal for making drinks.
-It can also be used to make jams and jams.
-By palatability there will be no difference from dishes with sugar.
-She will give a special taste to baking.
+It can also be used in making preserves and jams.
+By taste qualities there will be no difference from dishes with sugar.
+It will give baked goods a special taste.

-Several types of honey grass can be bitter.
-Although this property can manifest itself in case of an overdose.
-Better to put less than more.
+Several types of honey herb can taste bitter.
+Although this property can also manifest itself in case of an overdose.
+It's better to put less than more.

-The plant helps to overcome the need for alcohol and tobacco.
+The plant helps overcome the need for alcohol and tobacco.

-This herb is used in the treatment of certain diseases, for example:
+This herb is used in the treatment of certain diseases, such as:

 • eczema